efarish/portfolio/llm/agents/README.md

 The technologies used are:

-1. LangChain
+1. Python
-2. LangGraph
+2. LangChain
-3. OpenAI
+3. LangGraph
+4. OpenAI GPT 3.5 Turbo